TigerDK/TigerDK/README.md

 - 👋 Hi, I’m @TigerDK
-- 👀 I’m interested in Games and Anime
+- 👀 I’m interested in Video Games, Anime, Game Design and Development.
-- 🌱 I’m currently learning Game design
+- 🌱 I’m currently learning as a Multimediedesigner.
-- 💞️ I’m looking to collaborate on School projects
-- 📫 How to reach me, there are no way.

 <!---
 TigerDK/TigerDK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.